bzamecnik/tfr/README.md

 ### General spectrogram API

-The `chromagram` and `reassigned_spectrogram` functions are just syntax sugar for the `Spectrogram` class.
+The `pitchgram` and `reassigned_spectrogram` functions are just syntax sugar for the `Spectrogram` class.
 You can use it directly to gain more control.

 General usage: